oscardarwin/dnd_orma/rules.md

 | Intuition |        Sensing your environment        | Initiative: acting first in combat          |
 | Charisma  |             Social Skills              | -                                           |

-Your collection of modifiers is known as your _ability spread_.

 ### Hit Points
 Your number of hit points is 5 + your strength modifier.